medusa-project/file-count/README.md

 with exclusions.
 In our case we want to exclude Thumbs.db and .DS_Store.

+I'd probably want to refine a bit more before actually giving this to someone to use, but it does show that this is a viable way for us to make this sort of application.

 Implemented in Electron.
 Assuming you have node installed, Do